mrdoob/three.js/threejs/lessons/threejs-fog.md

 {{{example url="../threejs-fog-gui.html" }}}

-You can see setting `near` to like 1.9 and `far` to 2.0 gives a very sharp transition between unfogged and completely fogged. where as `near` = 1.1 and `far` = 2.9 should just about be the smoothest given our cubes are spinning 2 units away from the camera.
+You can see setting `near` to like 1.9 and `far` to 2.0 gives a very sharp transition between un-fogged and completely fogged. where as `near` = 1.1 and `far` = 2.9 should just about be the smoothest given our cubes are spinning 2 units away from the camera.